Libby McArthur

 Libby McArthur (born in Castlemilk, Glasgow) is a Scottish actress known for her portrayal of Gina Hamilton in soap opera River City, a character she played from the show's inception in September 2002 until November 2013.
 Other television appearances include Taggart, Take The High Road, Rab C. Nesbitt and Looking After Jo Jo.

-In the early 80s she was a founder member of pop group Sophisticated Boom Boom who had a number of John Peel sessions.
+In the early 1980s she was a founder member and vocalist of pop group Sophisticated Boom Boom who had a number of John Peel sessions.

 McArthur played the part of Dolly in the 30th anniversary touring production of Tony Roper's The Steamie in the Autumn of 2017.

+In 2024, she appeared in the documentary Since Yesterday: The Untold Story of Scotland's Girl Bands by Blair Young and Carla Easton, which premiered at the Edinburgh International Film Festival on August 21 of that year.